lowrank/lowrank/README.md

 ### 📝 Recent Posts on Quanta-Magazine
 <!-- quanta starts -->
+* <a href="https://www.quantamagazine.org/the-physics-of-cold-water-may-have-jump-started-complex-life-20240724/">The Physics of Cold Water May Have Jump-Started Complex Life</a> - Wed, 24 Jul 2024 14:10:10 +0000
 * <a href="https://www.quantamagazine.org/vacuum-of-space-to-decay-sooner-than-expected-but-still-not-soon-20240722/">Vacuum of Space to Decay Sooner Than Expected (but Still Not Soon)</a> - Mon, 22 Jul 2024 13:45:36 +0000
 * <a href="https://www.quantamagazine.org/monumental-proof-settles-geometric-langlands-conjecture-20240719/">Monumental Proof Settles Geometric Langlands Conjecture</a> - Fri, 19 Jul 2024 14:02:17 +0000
 * <a href="https://www.quantamagazine.org/what-are-sheaves-20240719/">What Are Sheaves?</a> - Fri, 19 Jul 2024 14:00:55 +0000
 * <a href="https://www.quantamagazine.org/will-ai-ever-have-common-sense-20240718/">Will AI Ever Have Common Sense?</a> - Thu, 18 Jul 2024 13:10:54 +0000
-* <a href="https://www.quantamagazine.org/tight-knit-microbes-live-together-to-make-a-vital-nutrient-20240717/">Tight-Knit Microbes Live Together to Make a Vital Nutrient</a> - Wed, 17 Jul 2024 13:55:59 +0000
 <!-- quanta ends -->

 ### 📝 SIAM News Research